onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>reduction</tt> : string (default is mean)</dt>
-<dd>Type of reduction to apply to loss: none, sum, mean(default). 'none': no reduction will be applied, 'sum': the output will be summed. 'mean': the sum of the output will be divided by the number of elements in the output, </dd>
+<dd>Type of reduction to apply to loss: none, sum, mean(default). 'none': no reduction will be applied, 'sum': the output will be summed. 'mean': the sum of the output will be divided by the number of elements in the output.</dd>
 </dl>

-#### Inputs
+#### Inputs (2 - 3)

 <dl>
 <dt><tt>predictions</tt> : T</dt>
 <dd>The predicted outputs.</dd>
 <dt><tt>labels</tt> : T</dt>
 <dd>The ground truth output tensor, same dimensions as 'predictions'.</dd>
+<dt><tt>weights</tt> (optional) : T</dt>
+<dd>Weights acts as a coefficient for the loss.
+If a scalar is provided, then the loss is simply scaled by the given value.
+If weights is a tensor of size [batch_size], then the total loss for each sample of the batch is rescaled by the corresponding element in the weights vector.
+If the shape of weights matches the shape of predictions, then the loss of each measurable element of predictions is scaled by the corresponding value of weights.</dd>
 </dl>

 #### Outputs